rubyworks/smeagol/README.md

 ## SETTINGS

-The `settings.yml` file allows you to confgure certain behaviors of Smeagol.
+The `settings.yml` file allows you to configure certain behaviors of Smeagol.
 An example `settings.yml` file:

     ---